This 3-ingredient Stir-Fry Sauce recipe is easy and delicious. Simply whisk and pour it over your stir fry. Meet your new instant weeknight staple!

 - 2 tbsp cornstarch

-- Measure soy sauce into a large spouted measuring cup and whisk in the corn starch until completely dissolved.
-Gradually pour in the broth until combined.
+- Whisk in the corn starch until completely dissolved.
 It'll be cloudy, this is normal.

 TO COOK STIR-FRY SAUCE SEPARATELY